 So what did this all teach us?

 Natural wines are an enigma, and each one will taste different from the next.
 Your best bet?
 Taste away, find out what flavors you like, and refine your palate!
-While our selection of natural wines is limited but growing, try our offering of biodynamic wines to explore terroir.
+While our selection of natural wines is growing, try our offering of biodynamic wines to explore terroir.
 We have marked all natural signs in the store with a small flower sticker.

 -Pauline Fink, Staff